desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 ### Steps Taken by the Parental Agent

-When a Parental Agent implementing this protocol receives a new NS record set for a Child, the Parental Agent, knowing both the Child zone name and its NS hostnames,
+When a Parental Agent implementing this protocol receives a new or updated NS record set for a Child, the Parental Agent, knowing both the Child zone name and its NS hostnames,